golostos/todos-server-2023/README.md

 ## Description

-This is a simple todo list server app.
+This is a simple todo list server API.
 It is written in Node.js and uses Express.js as a web framework.
-It uses Prisma as a ORM.
+It uses Prisma as an ORM.

 ## Installation